andrew/ultimate-awesome/README.md

 - [awesome-face](https://github.com/polarisZhao/awesome-face) - 😎 face releated algorithm, dataset and paper .
 - [awesome-ld-preload](https://github.com/gaul/awesome-ld-preload) - List of resources related to LD_PRELOAD, a mechanism for changing application behavior at run-time.
 - [awesome-cto-resources](https://github.com/mateusz-brainhub/awesome-cto-resources) - :bulb: A community-curated list of awesome resources to help you grow as a CTO.
+- [awesome-telco](https://github.com/ravens/awesome-telco) - A curated list of telco resources and projects.
 - [awesome-codebases](https://github.com/alan2207/awesome-codebases) - A collection of awesome open-source codebases worth exploring.
 - [awesome-list-rpc-nodes-providers](https://github.com/arddluma/awesome-list-rpc-nodes-providers) - A curated list of awesome Node providers and public RPC endpoints for Ethereum, BSC, Gnosis (xDAI), Fantom, Avalanche, KuCoin, Fuse, Harmony, Tezos, IoTeX, Arbitrum, Optimism and more :) .
 - [awesome-pion](https://github.com/pion/awesome-pion) - A curated list of awesome things related to Pion.